khkhiu/khkhiu.github.io/_posts/2021-08-28-Hackathon_AWS-BuildOn-ASEAN-2020.md

 ---

+**Note** The "Competition" post are not in chronological order, but rather the order which I updated the post.
+{: .notice--success}

 **Note** The team's solution used components that I no longer have access to and cannot recreate.
 As such only the design proposal is included here.
 {: .notice--warning}